 Icecast is a very popular transmission protocol for audio live streaming.

 Qosifire allows monitoring the quality of service and quality of content of Icecast streams.
 A customer installs monitoring agent on designated server, then sets up monitoring settings using Qosifire web console.
+Read more about why using Qosifire to see how else it's useful for you.

 In Qosifire, a stream is a basic unit which defines specific live stream to monitor and its check-over parameters.